 By Calinda Lee, PhD

 I love the way that learning about the past can help us understand the present.
-In this blogpost, I want to share one of these historical mysteries: rediscovering the 150 year-old holiday Juneteenth—and celebrating it as we build our 21st century community at the Atlanta History Center.
+In this blog post, I want to share one of these historical mysteries: rediscovering the 150 year-old holiday Juneteenth—and celebrating it as we build our 21st century community at Atlanta History Center.

 Once Confederate General Robert E. Lee surrendered to Union General Ulysses S. Grant on April 9, 1865, Congress pressed to ratify the 13th Amendment, which legislated that no one could be held in involuntary servitude, except as punishment for a crime.
 With this, African Americans could begin to experience some degree of human rights.
 They were certainly not equal with regards to opportunity or law, but they were no longer regarded as property.
 But it took news of this new beginning a long while to travel.
 Indeed, troops continued fight until June, a full two months after the war was over.
 Slave holders were loathe to respect the change in law.
 And enslaved people, often isolated and illiterate, had limited access to information.
 A full two and a half years after the Emancipation Proclamation and two long months after Richmond fell, the last enslaved African Americans in Texas were pronounced free people.
 That momentous date, June 19, 1865, has been proclaimed Juneteenth and celebrated annually ever since.